Gaudeamus Award 2024

 Maximum number of players is 16; the minimum number of players is 6.
 One (1) soloist is possible.
 Amplification and electronics are possible.

 Instrumentation to be selected from: 2 flutes (1 piccolo possible), 2 oboes (1 alt oboe possible), 2 clarinets (1 can be E-flat clarinet or bass clarinet), 2 bassoons, 4 horns, 2 trumpets, 3 trombones (1 possible bass trombone), 1 tuba, 1 timpani, 2 percussion, 1 harp, 12 first violins, 10 second violins, 8 violas, 6 celli, 4 double bass.

 A maximum of 5 composers will be nominated for the Gaudeamus Award.
 From all nominated composers the main entry (category piece) will be shortlisted for the competition.
-Out of the other 2 entries the organization chooses a second piece to be performed..
+Out of the other 2 entries the organization chooses a second piece to be performed.
+Besides they are commissioned to write a new composition for one of the ensembles in residence.
 This provides the nominees with an opportunity to demonstrate other aspects of their talents instead of being judged solely on the basis of a single work.

-For the 2023 Award, we are thrilled to announce the following jury members: Israeli-American composer Chaya Czernowin, Polish composer Agata Zubel and Dutch composer Jan van de Putte.
-The jury selection will be announced in November 2022.
+For the 2024 Award, we are thrilled to announce the following jury members: Syrian-Polish composer Zaid Jabri (1975), Belgian composer Maya Verlaak (1990) and English/Berlin-based composer Joanna Bailie (1973).
+The jury selection will be announced in November 2023.

 After the festival, Gaudeamus will continue to support the nominated composers.
 Selected works may be performed elsewhere, and composers will be regularly involved in festivals and co-productions with other organizations.
 The intention is to further the career development of young composers.